Chemotherapy for Hodgkin Lymphoma

 These side effects are usually short-lived and go away after treatment is finished.
 If serious side effects occur, the chemotherapy may have to be delayed or the doses reduced.

-There are often ways to lessen these side effects.
+Be sure to tell your doctor or nurse if you do have side effects, as there are often ways to help with them.
 For example, drugs are usually given to help prevent nausea and vomiting.

 Late or long-term side effects: Some chemo drugs can have long-lasting side effects, some of which might not occur until months or years after treatment has ended.
 For example: